A Second Chance (2015 film): Cast

+Production

+Music

+A Second Chance is composed by Cesar Francis Concio, the son of ABS-CBN CEO Charo Santos-Concio.

 Release

 A Second Chance was released in the Philippines on November 25, 2015.
 The film also premiered in major cities in Europe starting December 5, 2015.

 Marketing

 Star Cinema released a series of promotional materials at their personal account to promote the film.
 On August 17, 2015, the studio released a teaser of the film, which was followed by the first theatrical teaser on November 2, 2015 and a new and longer teaser on November 14, 2015.